Prompt Generation Networks for Input-Space Adaptation of Frozen Vision Transformers: Experiments

 In this section we investigate the basic feasibility of our proposed method for generating input-dependent prompts via PGNs.
 For this, in~\cref{tab:proof_of_principle}, we compare the results of prompting a CLIP ViT-B/32 model to correctly select the right class in a ``zero-shot'' manner with text-embeddings automatically generated as ``This is a photo of a [class name]''.
-We observe that the zero-shot baseline of CLIP approximately matches that of training the network underlying the PGN in a supervised manner of around 63\%.
-Despite this, when utilised in our method together (whereby the CLIP model's weights are neither adapted nor interfered with in-between), the two models symbiotically increase the performance by +16\% -- far outperforming its isolated variants.
+We observe that the zero-shot baseline of CLIP approximately matches that of training the network underlying the PGN ($g_{\theta}$ in \cref{fig:method}) in a standalone, supervised manner with accuracy around 63\%.
+Despite this, the two models symbiotically increase the performance by +16\% when combined in our PGN method -- far outperforming its isolated variants.

 This is further demonstrated in~\cref{fig:nmis}, where we compare the similarities of the representations of the various components.
-For this we cluster the outputs of each visual encoder (PGN, CLIP and CLIP+PGN) unsupervisedly and measure the pairwise alignment using normalised mutual information (see Appendix for details).
+For this we cluster the outputs of each visual encoder (PGN, CLIP and CLIP+PGN) unsupervisedly and measure the pairwise alignment using normalised mutual information (see the supplementary materials for details).
 We find that PGN+CLIP's features are closest to the ground-truth (NMI of 70.1\%) compared to both PGN (29.5\%) and standalone CLIP (58.1\%), in line with later results of~\cref{large_comparison}.
 The low performance of only the PGN also demonstrates that it is not doing the ``heavy-lifting'', as its outputs are least aligned to the ground-truth labels.
 Instead, PGN and CLIP's outputs share the lowest similarity of only 27.5\%.
 The superior performance of the combined model there results from the PGN learning features that are quite dissimilar and therefore more informative to the frozen CLIP model.

-\subsection{Ablation Studies}
+\subsection{Ablation studies}

 Next, we ablate and analyze the various choices of the PGN architecture and setting.
 We conduct ablation studies on CIFAR100 and SUN397 in~\cref{tab:ablations}.
 Unless otherwise stated, we learn $8$ prompts and a Token Library of size $64$ to speed up computations.